mchogithub/star-wars/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner using Cypress Component Testing.\
+See the section about [running tests](https://docs.cypress.io/) for more information.

+### `npm test:e2e:dev`

+Launches the Cypress App for debug e2e and component test.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://docs.cypress.io/guides/guides/command-line#cypress-open) for more information.

 ### `npm run build`